-Park Name Inclusiveness for Play Areas Activity Areas ADA Requirements Toilet Room LEVEL 3 Birmingham Historical Museum & Park N/A N/A Accessible paths exist; northern edge of park is not accessible from parking or street - stairs only.
+4) Inclusiveness for Play Areas 5) Activity Areas 6) ADA Requirements 7) Toilet Room Birmingham Museum (cont.)
+N/A N/A Accessible paths exist; northern edge of park is not accessible from parking or street - stairs only.
 Accessible stall.
-Crestview Park No accessible routes to different play equipment.
+LEVEL 3 Crestview Park (cont.)
+No accessible routes to different play equipment.
 Shade and rest areas for caregivers exist.
-No accessible path to multisurface fields.
+No accessible path to multi-surface fields.
 Pathways that do exist are 60" and accessible, with no inappropriate slopes.
 Seasonal/ temporary only.
-Howarth Park Accessible routes to different play equipment, but not within play areas.
+Howarth Park (cont.)
+Accessible routes to different play equipment, but not within play areas.
 Shade and rest areas for caregivers exist.
 Partial accessibility to and within sport courts.
 Pathways that do exist are 60" and paved, with no inappropriate slopes.
-None Kenning Park & Ice Sports Arena Accessible routes to sandbox only.
+None Kenning Park & Ice Sports Arena (cont.)
+Accessible routes to sandbox only.
 Shade and rest areas for caregivers exist.
 Some inclusive play equipment.
 Accessible paths to Little League diamonds, ice arena.
 Pathways that exist are accessible.
 Accessible toilet rooms.
-Lincoln Hills Golf Course & Dog Park N/A Accessible route into (but not within) dog park.
+Lincoln Hills Golf Course & Dog Park (cont.)
+N/A Accessible route into (but not within) dog park.
 Accessible toilet room.
 A stall.
-Martha Baldwin Park N/A N/A Pathways that do exist are 60" and paved, with no inappropriate slopes.
-None Pembroke Park Partial accessible routes to different play equipment.
+Martha Baldwin Park (cont.)
+N/A N/A Pathways that do exist are 60" and paved, with no inappropriate slopes.
+None Pembroke Park (cont.)
+Partial accessible routes to different play equipment.
 Inclusive play equipment.
 No accessible paths to activity centers.
 No accessible paths to activity centers.
-None Poppleton Park No accessible routes to different play equipment.
+None Poppleton Park (cont.)
+No accessible routes to different play equipment.
 Shade and rest areas for caregivers exist.
 Accessible path to tennis courts only.
 No accessible path or spectator seating to ball field.
 Pathways that do exist are 60" and paved, with no inappropriate slopes.
 Turnarounds and loading spaces do not exist.
 Seasonal/ temporary only.
-Quarton Lake Park N/A Trail is able-bodied pedestrian-friendly, not wheeled accessible.
+Quarton Lake Park (cont.)
+N/A Trail is able-bodied pedestrian-friendly, not wheeled accessible.
 Pathways that exist are accessible.
-None Springdale Golf Course & Park Partial accessible routes to different play equipment.
+None Springdale Golf Course & Park (cont.)
+Partial accessible routes to different play equipment.
 Shade and rest areas for caregivers exist but could be supplemented.
 No inclusive play equipment.
 Accessible path to clubhouse.
 Pathways that exist are accessible.
 Accessible toilet rooms.
-LEVEL 4 Adams Park Accessible routes do not exist to all play areas, some inclusive play equipment.
+Adams Park (cont.)
+Accessible routes do not exist to all play areas, some inclusive play equipment.
 Shade and rest areas for caregivers exist.
 Accessible routes to basketball court.
-No accesible routes to track facilities or soccer field.
+No accessible routes to track facilities or soccer field.
 Pathways that do exist are 60" and accessible, with no inappropriate slopes.
-None Barnum Park Accessible routes to different play equipment.
+None I EVEL 4 Barnum Park (cont.)
+Accessible routes to different play equipment.
 Shade (upon landscape maturity) and rest areas for caregivers exist.
 Accessible paths to both sides of baseball diamond, spectator areas.
 ADA requirements accounted for.
 Seasonal/ temporary only.
-Booth Park Accessible routes to separate play areas, some inclusive play equipment.
+Booth Park (cont.)
+Accessible routes to separate play areas, some inclusive play equipment.
 Shade and rest areas for caregivers exist.
 N/A Pathways that do exist are 60" wide and have adequate landings.
 Stairs and handrails are ADA compliant.
 Seasonal/ temporary only.
-Shain Park Accessible routes exist to play areas.
-Accessible routes to activity areas; non- accessible fall surface between equipment.
+Shain Park (cont.)
+Accessible routes exist to play areas.
+Accessible routes to activity areas; non-accessible fall surface between equipment.
 Pathways that do exist are 60" and accessible, with no inappropriate slopes.
 None